 Suzanne Meeks, Ph.D. (link to faculty page)

-Ron Smith is a third-year student in the Aging and Mental Health Lab.
+Ron Smith is a fourth-year student in the Aging and Mental Health Lab.
 He is originally from Florida.
 He obtained his B.S. in Psychology from The University of Florida, then completed a research PhD at the University of Sydney in Australia, studying dementia care and environmental design.
 He currently studies the mental health of older adults and is interested in improving access to care, care practices, and treatment of mental health issues within the healthcare sector and the community.
 Ron is a student-clinician at the Psychological Services Center on U of L’s Belknap campus and also is engaged in clinical work at two practicum sites: Kindred Rehab Wedgewood Nursing Home and Central State Hospital, an inpatient psychiatric hospital.

 Nate Andrew is originally from Pittsburgh, Pennsylvania.
 He graduated from Milligan College in northeast Tennessee with a bachelor's of science in psychology and business management.
 His research interests include social needs of older adults in long-term care, loneliness, and various constructs related to person-centered care.
 Outside of work, he enjoys sports, spending time outdoors, running, and playing music.
 His career interests are open to both research and clinical work.